CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 ---
 Cumulus Linux supports IEEE 1588-2008 Precision Timing Protocol (PTPv2), which defines the algorithm and method for synchronizing clocks of various devices across packet-based networks, including Ethernet switches and IP routers.

 PTP is capable of sub-microsecond accuracy.
-The clocks are organized in a master-slave hierarchy, where the slaves are synchronized to their masters, which can be slaves to their own masters.
-The hierarchy is created and updated automatically by the best master clock (BMC) algorithm, which runs on every clock.
-The grandmaster clock is the top-level master and is typically synchronized using a Global Positioning System (GPS) time source to provide a high-degree of accuracy.
+The clocks are in a master-slave hierarchy, where the slaves synchronize to their masters, which can be slaves to their own masters.
+The best master clock (BMC) algorithm, which runs on every clock, creates and updates the hierarchy automatically.
+The grandmaster clock is the top-level master.
+To provide a high-degree of accuracy, a Global Positioning System (GPS) time source typically synchronizes the grandmaster clock.

 In the following example:
 - Boundary clock 2 receives time from Master 1 (the grandmaster) on a PTP slave port, sets its clock and passes the time down from the PTP master port to Boundary clock 1.